Law Uk Folk Museum: Restoration

 Before its rediscovery, Law Uk was left in a derelict state and used as a workshop that produced metallic furniture.
 This caused the building to be a fire hazard, due to the spray paints and other flammable goods stored inside.
 The Resettlement Department rediscovered the house in the early 1970s and urged the curator of the new Hong Kong Museum of History—which opened in July 1975—to buy and renovate Law Uk.

 The building was ultimately restored and reopened as the Law Uk Folk Museum in 1989.
 It was declared a monument of Hong Kong in the same year on 10 November.
 The museum served as one of the three branches of the Hong Kong Museum of History, along with the Hong Kong Museum of Coastal Defence and the Lei Cheng Uk Han Tomb Museum.
 This has now been expanded to five branches with the addition of the Fireboat Alexander Grantham Exhibition Gallery and the Dr Sun Yat-sen Museum.

 Due to its modest size and less-than-ideal location among industrial factories, the museum experienced poor attendance over the years.
 Because of this, the Museum of Hong Kong had contemplated closing the Law Uk Folk Museum.
 However, it remains open and operating to this day.

 Law Uk is the sole surviving village house and the last example of traditional Hakka housing in Chai Wan.

 Architecture

 Law Uk has been described as a "typical" Hakka house, consisting of five rooms where approximately ten people could live.
 Centered around the main hall, the house was designed to be symmetrical and features a lightwell at the front of the hall.
 This was key as the house did not have many windows, for fear of robbers and pirates.

 As part of the restoration in the 1980s, a new annex to the house was built that matched the overall architectural style of Law Uk.

+Transportation

+The site is accessible from Exit B of Chai Wan station.